 - The acceptance criteria for welds are more stringent, for example, prohibiting any undercutting

 - Corrosion can sharply decrease cyclic life; therefore, corrosion-resistant materials should be considered where a large number of major stress cycles are anticipated.

-For further insight into the subject, readers are requested to click here and read the following article by Dr. Chuck Becht.
+For further insight into the subject, readers are requested to click here and read a great article by Dr. Chuck Becht.